iterative/dvc.org/content/docs/command-reference/exp/show.md

 ## Description

+Shows experiments in a detailed table which includes parameters and metrics.
+Only the experiments derived from the Git `HEAD` are shown by default but all experiments can be included with the `---all-commits` option.

-Enters a screen that shows all of the relevant experiments you've run.
-Typically you can exit this screen by typing `q` in your keyboard.
+`dvc exp show` enters a paginated screen by default, which you can exit by typing `Q` (or Esc) in your keyboard.
+Use `--no-pager` to print the entire output to terminal instead.

-By default only the experiments derived from the last project version (Git commit) are listed, but you can use `-n` to include the ones based on a given number of previous commits.

 ## Options